trailofbits/algo/docs/Docker.md

 1. Install [Docker](https://www.docker.com/community-edition#/download) --  setup and configuration is not covered here
 2. Create a local directory to hold your VPN configs (e.g. `C:\Users\trailofbits\Documents\VPNs\`)
 3. Create a local copy of [config.cfg](https://github.com/trailofbits/algo/blob/master/config.cfg), with required modifications (e.g. `C:\Users\trailofbits\Documents\VPNs\config.cfg`)
-4. Run the Docker container, mounting your configurations appropriately:
+4. Run the Docker container, mounting your configurations appropriately (assuming the container is named `trailofbits/algo` with a tag `latest`):
   - From Windows:
    ```powershell
    C:\Users\trailofbits> docker run --cap-drop=all -it \